zenodo/developers.zenodo.org/source/includes/overview/_api-basics.md

 }
 ```

+For more complex errors, we include the attribute `errors`, a JSON array of
+objects, each with the attributes `message` (with a human-readable explanation
+of the error), and possibly `field` (with the "path" to field that contains
+the error).

-Example of a simple error message without further detailed errors:
+Example of an error message with detailed errors:

 <div class="align-columns"></div>